andrebrener/smart_contracts/README.md

 ## Contracts in the repo

 ### 1. Pay monthly salaries
-Set employees salaries and pay them a monthly salary in ethers.
+Set employees addesses & salaries and pay them a monthly salary in ethers.

 ### 2. Auction
 Set an auction that anyone can participate for a pre-defined period of time.
 There is, obviously, an offchain part of the auction in which the winner receives the prize.